laravel/docs/installation.md

 <a name="configuration"></a>
 ### Configuration

+After installation, you should configure your application's document / web root to the `public` directory.

 All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 #### Directory Permissions